JohnnyBeGood34/JQuery-AnimateSlider/README.md

 REMARK
 =============

-If you have a container in you're "home-slider" div , you must fill it into Jquery selector like
+If you have a container in your "home-slider" div , you must fill it into Jquery selector like

 ```javascript
   $("#home-slider .myContainer").animateSlider(4000);